Why Won’t my Word Document Save: 5 Quick Methods to use

-Microsoft Word is probably one of the best-known text editors on the market, but many users reported that they are unable to save Word document on their PC.
-This can be a big problem, but today we’ll show you how to fix it properly.
+Microsoft Word is probably one of the best-known word processors on the market, but many users reported that Word won’t save their documents on their PC.

 - Make sure that Word is completely closed.

-- Locate Word shortcut, press and hold the CTRL key and start Word.
+- Locate the Word shortcut, press and hold the CTRL key while double-clicking on Word.

 - You’ll be asked to confirm that you want to start Word in Safe Mode.

-After doing that, Word should start in the Safe Mode without any add-ins enabled.
-Once Word starts, check if the problem is still there.
+To fix the problem, users are suggesting starting Word in Safe Mode.
 If the issue doesn’t appear in Safe Mode, the problem is most likely related to your add-ins.

 You can fix that by finding and disabling the problematic add-ins.
 This is quite simple, and you can do it by following these steps:

-- Now select Add-ins in the left pane.
-In the right pane, click the Go button next to Manage COM Add-ins.
+- Now, select Add-ins in the left pane, then click the Go… button next to Manage COM Add-ins.

-- Now locate the problematic add-ins and disable them.
-Usually the problem is related to the Send to Bluetooth Add-in, but others can cause the problem as well.
+- Locate the problematic add-ins and disable them.
+Usually, the problem is related to the Send to Bluetooth Add-in, but others can also cause the problem.

 After you disable the problematic add-ins, check if the problem is still there.

-- Select Windows Security from the menu on the left.
-Now choose Open Windows Defender Security Center from the right pane.
+- Select Windows Security from the menu on the left, then choose to Open Windows Security from the right pane.

 - Navigate to Virus & threat protection.